We’ve covered the basics of adding a video to your web page using the

 controlsList attribute (Chrome 58+ only), for example:

-In the example above the fullscreen and download buttons have been turned off.
+In the example above the fullscreen and download buttons have will be turned off or hidden but only if the user is on Chrome.

-You can find more examples on how to control the browser UI here.
+You can find more examples on how to control the default Chrome video player UI here.

 Start or stop the video at a certain point or timestamp